 1. All matches will be conducted in accordance with USA Volleyball rules, except as modified herein.
 For a copy of these rules, please write or call:

-USA Volleyball 4065 Sinton Road Colorado Springs, CO 80910 (719) 228-6800 www.usavolleyball.org front and back in center of shirt.
+USA Volleyball 4065 Sinton Road Colorado Springs, CO 80910 (719) 228-6800 www.usavolleyball.org

 - 2. Athletes may play on only one volleyball team. - 3.
 Net height will be in accordance with USA Volleyball rules.